symfony-cmf/symfony-cmf-docs/bundles/routing_auto/introduction.rst

 -----

-Imagine you have a fictional forum application and that you want to access the forum topic with the following fictional URL:
+Imagine you have a fictional forum application and that you want to access the forum topic with the following fictional URI:

 - ``https://mywebsite.com/my-forum/drinks/coffee``

-The RoutingAutoBundle uses a URL schema to define how routes are generated.
-A schema for the above URL would look like this (the bundle does not care about the host or protocol):
+The RoutingAutoBundle uses a URI schema to define how routes are generated.
+A schema for the above URI would look like this (the bundle does not care about the host or protocol):

 - ``/my-forum/{category}/{title}``